ThereseRingPersen/forms/README.md

 # Forms

-This project is for learning about something as simple as forms.
-Forms helps us communicate with the user and I will use this project to test myself and improve my knowledge.
+Forms helps us communicate with the user and user often means money.
+A form is one of the best ways to get input from prospective customers.
+When someone uses your app or your website often has a goal,and often the one thing standing between the user and their goal is a form.
+Forms remain one of the most important types of interactions for users on the web and in apps.
+Forms are often considered the final step in the journey of completing their goals.
+Forms are just a means to an end.
+Users should be able to complete them quickly and without confusion.
+And I am myself a person that dislike anything confusing.
+When I want something done, I usually would have liked to have it done yesterday.

 ## Motivation

-Having worked with forms for a while, I wanted to design my own form components.
-Working on forms a bit I know that there are a lot of opinions about what a good form is, and I never really sat down to make thorough research.
-So by designing my own form components and implementing what I find appealing and intuitive based on my research at this time I am hoping to create form components that I can use for future reference.
+This project is for going deeper into forms, I have worked with forms for a while, but as a new developer I have never taken the plunge into figuring out what a good form is.
+I have mostly relied on designers and senior developers to figure this out for me.
+But I believe it is important to have an understanding and opinion of this simple yet complex communication form with the user.

-At the same time I am also testing out using styled-components, to see how that is compared to regular CSS/less.
+I am also testing out some things I have never used before.
+For a long time I have been dying to try out styled-components.
+Just to see how that is compared to using less.
+I am also using hooks to control the form, just for the sake of it.
+Previously I have worked with react-form and Formik, and I like it.
+But new is always better...

 ## Inspiration

 To make this form I am looking into how others are making forms and why something is done in a specific way.

 I am taking my inspiration from larger projects like google's material design, and Shopify's polaris-react for their beautiful designs.
-But also navs design system not so much for their designs as for their focus on accessibility.
+But also NAV's design system, but not so much for their cute designs as for their focus on accessibility.

 -   https://polaris.shopify.com
 -   https://material.io